droe/example.kext/README.md

 ## Bugs

--   `Mk/kext.mk` only compiles c sources at this point, not C++ or Objective-C.
+-   `Mk/kext.mk` is currently limited to compiling c sources into a generic kext.
+Adding C++ for IOKit drivers should be easy enough to add (tested pull request appreciated!).